JulioJu/scholarProjectWebSemantic/README.md

     https://iccl.inf.tu-dresden.de/w/images/5/5a/Malyshev-et-al-Wikidata-SPARQL-ISWC-2018.pdf

     > What distinguishes Wikidata from RDF, however, is that many components of
-    > theknowledge graph carry more information than plain RDF would allow a
+    > the knowledge graph carry more information than plain RDF would allow a
-    > single propertyor value to carry.
+    > single property or value to carry.
+    > (p.
+2)
+    > – Data values are often compound objects that do not correspond to literals
+    > of any standard RDF type.
+For example, the value 100 km/h has a numeric
+    > value of 100 and a unit of measurement km/h (Q180154).
+    > [check for instance how « Rio de Janeiro light rail » (Q10388586))
+    > speed limit is defined (click on "edit") ]
+    > – Statements (i.e., subject-property-object connections) may themselves be
+    > the subject of auxiliary property-value pairs, called qualifiers in
+    > Wikidata.
+For example, the Wikidata statement for a speed limit of Germany
+    > is actually as shown in Fig. 1, where the additional qualifier valid in
+    > place (P3005) clarifies the context of this limit ( paved road outside of
+    > settlements , Q23011975).
+Nesting of annotations is not possible, i.e.,
+    > qualifiers cannot be qualified further.
+    > (p.3)
+    > [***See my example below***]

     > April 2018, theDBpedia Live endpoint reports 618,279,889 triples across
     > all graphs (less than 13% of the size of Wikidata in RDF).